 In 2013, Ron was a member of the delegation of California business, economic development, investment and policy leaders that accompanied Governor Edmund G. Brown, Jr. on his historic trade and investment mission to the People’s Republic of China.

 Ron is a founding Board of Directors member of the CALIFORNIA CENTER FOR JOBS & THE ECONOMY , which was launched in 2013 to provide an objective and definitive source of information pertaining to job creation and economic trends in California, including impacts on economic diversity, public revenues, and economic opportunities for the state’s increasingly diverse population.

 Ron serves on the Board of Directors and Executive Committee of SHOES THAT FIT, which tackles one of the most visible signs of poverty by providing new athletic shoes to school children in need throughout the country.
-He was recently invited to join the ALL-VOLUNTEER FORCE FORUM, a network of national security experts, military officers, and academics examining the methodology for populating the US Armed Forces.
+He is an invited member of the ALL-VOLUNTEER FORCE FORUM, a network of national security experts, military officers, and academics examining the methodology for populating the US Armed Forces.
 Ron is also an active supporter of Operation Game On, which provides golf instruction and custom equipment to combat-injured troops suffering from physical and mental disabilities.